Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: Recovering Standard Control Formulations

-The central KL-regularized control problem \eqref{eq:central_problem_full} serves as an expressive umbrella under which one can systematically represent, relate, and compare several classical stochastic control formulations by toggling (i) whether the control policy is regularized against a baseline reference $\underline{\rho}$, and (ii) whether the transition kernel sequence is fixed to the true dynamics $\underline{\iota}$ or left free as an optimization variable.
-We illustrate these formulations in the subsequent subsections.
-A comprehensive summary of the dynamic programming recursion of these formulations is provide in Table \ref{tab:dp_recursions}.
+The central problem~\eqref{eq:central_problem_full} acts as an umbrella under which classical formulations are recovered by toggling (i)~whether the policy is regularised against a baseline ($\underline{\rho}\neq\underline{\pi}$) or not ($\underline{\rho}=\underline{\pi}$), and (ii)~whether the transition kernels are fixed to $\underline{\iota}$ or left free.
+Table~\ref{tab:dp_recursions} summarises the resulting dynamic programming recursions.